Leaving Certificate 2020

 Under Article 15 of the General Data Protection Regulation, you have a right to obtain a copy of any personal information relating to you.
 To access a copy of personal data held by the Department, in relation to you, please click here for detail on How to Make a Personal Data Request

 The Department has taken steps to ensure it provides greater transparency in how it processes your personal data for specific processing activities.
-Please see the specific privacy notices for the various processing activities undertaken by this Department.
+Please see a high level summary Privacy Notice for the processing activities which take place within the Department.
+More specific privacy notices for the various processing activities undertaken by this Department can be found here.